 None of this necessarily means restructuring isn’t the right way to go, but you will need to carefully weigh up all the pros and cons first.

-Financial restructuring is a common occurrence in the world of business, and many organisations have successfully completed them.
-At Advanced our Cloud Financials accounting software will help you to identify business trends and forecast vulnerabilities that fend off the need for company-wide restructuring, saving you many of the challenges outlined in this article.
+Financial restructuring is a common occurrence in the world of business, and many organisations have successfully completed a restructure.
+At Advanced our Cloud-based accounting software, Advanced Financials, helps you to identify business trends and forecast vulnerabilities, in order to fend off the need for company-wide restructuring, saving you many of the challenges outlined in this article.